DavidZajicek/holbertonschool-shell/permissions/README.md

 5-execute - Add execute permission to the owner of the file hello 6-multiple_permissions - add execute to owner and group owner, read to others 7-everybody - add a+x
+8-James_Bond - set hello permissions to only other users